-Board of Directors and Management Officials 1 Independent Auditor's Report 2 Financial Statements: Statements of Financial Position 5 Statement of Activities for the Year Ended June 30, 2022 6 Statement of Activities for the Year Ended June 30, 2021 8 Statement of Functional Expenses for the Year Ended June 30, 2022 10 Statement of Functional Expenses for the Year Ended June 30, 2021 11 Statements of Cash Flows 12 Notes to Financial Statements 13 Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standards 24 Supplementary Information: Schedule of Expenditures of Federal Awards and State Financial Assistance 26 Notes to Schedule of Expenditures of Federal Awards and State Financial Assistance 27 Schedule of Current and Prior Vear Audit Findings 28
+Board of Directors and Management Officials .
+1 Independent Auditor's Report 2 Financial Statements: Statements of Financial Position 5 Statement of Activities for the Year Ended June 30, 2023 6 Statement of Activities for the Year Ended June 30, 2022 8 Statement of Functional Expenses for the Year Ended June 30, 2023 10 Statement of Functional Expenses for the Year Ended June 30, 2022 11 Statements of Cash Flows 12 Notes to Financial Statements 13 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards - Independent Auditor's Report .
+24 Supplementary Information: Schedule of Expenditures of Federal Awards and State Financial Assistance 26 Notes to Schedule of Expenditures of Federal Awards and State Financial Assistance 27 Schedule of Current and Prior Year Audit Findings 28